jaimanm/gesture-lock/README.md

         Converts the five 0/1's into a decimal number (-1 -> 31)
         Determines the number that the user most likely entered based on the mode of numbers in a certain number of frames of video (30)
-        Returns a list of the gestures that the user put in
+        Returns a list of the gestures that the user put in setPw
-    setPw:
         "Thumbs Up" to activate
         Lock must be unlocked to work
-        First use Finger Binary to determine the length of the new password Set the password by showing each desired gesture/Finger Binary input after each prompt Lock will be locked and the password will be set once completed
+        First use Finger Binary to determine the length of the new password Set the password by showing each desired gesture/Finger Binary input after each prompt Lock will be locked and the password will be set once completed unlock
-    unlock:
         "Open Hand" to activate
         Lock must be locked to work
-        Show each correct gesture/Finger Binary input after each prompt Lock will be unlocked if the input matches the password Lock will remain locked if the input does not match the password
+        Show each correct gesture/Finger Binary input after each prompt Lock will be unlocked if the input matches the password Lock will remain locked if the input does not match the password lock
-    lock:
         "Closed Fist" to activate
         Lock must be unlocked to work
         Lock will lock
-    flashLED:
+    flashLED
         Called by getInput()
         Flashed the blue led for 200ms

-*** NOTE: main.py will only run on the raspberry pi.
-If you want to run the code on your own computer, use alex.py ***
+* NOTE: main.py will only run on the raspberry pi.
+If you want to run the code on your own computer, use alex.py